caporaso-lab/2024-q2-ITN-Workshop/book/04-diversity-metrics.md

 The next step that we'll work through is computing a series of common diversity metrics on our feature table.
-We'll do this using the `q2-diversity` plugin's `core-metrics-phylogenetic` action.
-This action is another QIIME 2 pipeline, this time combining over ten different actions into a single action.
+We'll do this using the `q2-diversity` plugin's `core-metrics` action.
+This action is another QIIME 2 pipeline, this time combining over ten different actions into a single pipeline.

-## Core phylogenetic diversity metrics
+## Core diversity metrics

-`core-metrics-phylogenetic` requires your feature table, your rooted phylogenetic tree, and your sample metadata as input.
+The `core-metrics` action requires your feature table and your sample metadata as input.
 It additionally requires that you provide the sampling depth that this analysis will be performed at.
-Determining what value to provide for this parameter is often one of the most confusing steps of an analysis for users, and we therefore have devoted time to discussing this in the lectures and in the previous chapter.
-In the interest of retaining as many of the samples as
+Determining what value to provide for this parameter is often one of the most confusing steps of an analysis.
+Refer to the previous chapter for details.
+Here we prioritize retaining samples and so we select a sampling depth of 10,000.

 ```{usage}
 core_metrics_results = use.action(